 We love visiting Petoskey in any season throughout the year!

-You will love visiting Harbor Springs!
+You will absolutely love visiting Harbor Springs!
 This lovely lakeside town overlooks the Little Traverse Bay on Lake Michigan.
 Take time to wander the quaint downtown, grab some lunch and wander the marina.

 Harbor Springs Chamber recommends visiting Ahrens Gallery and Studio located at 5200 West Lake Road Harbor Springs MI.
 This gallery is open year round with incredible artwork.